 For video content organization and reusability long term, consider adding videos to your include library.
 Learn more about content reuse.

-Learn more about working with multimedia files.
+Learn more about working with multimedia files in Confluence.

 The include library